 AWS Training Architect II in Content

 Welcome to the AWS Developer Tools Deep Dive.
-The AWS Developer Tools are designed to help you build software like Amazon.
+AWS Developer Tools are designed to help you build software like Amazon.
 They facilitate practices such as continuous delivery and infrastructure as code for serverless, containers, and Amazon EC2.
 The Developer Tools suite consists of seven services: CodeCommit, CodeBuild, CodeDeploy, CodePipeline, X-Ray, Cloud9, and CodeStar.
-This course will begin with an introductory section on DevOps basics, Git/Github, and CI/CD (Continuous Integration/Continuous Deployment) concepts.
-The course will then take a deep dive into each of the seven Developer Tools services and use real world examples to provide hands-on walkthroughs throughout the course.
-To further ingrain the concepts of the course, several hands-on labs will be provided.
+This course will begin with an introductory section on DevOps basics, Git/GitHub, and CI/CD (continuous integration/continuous deployment) concepts.
+The course will then take a deep dive into each of the seven Developer Tools services, using real-world examples to provide hands-on walkthroughs throughout the course.
+To further ingrain the concepts of the course, several hands-on labs are provided.

 About the Course

 This lesson describes the overall goal of the AWS Developer Tools Deep Dive course as well as detailing its sections.

 This lesson walks through creating an Administrative server in EC2.
 This server will be used throughout the course to issue CLI commands to the various services in the Developer Tools suite.
 Details about additional configuration in upcoming lessons will also be explained.

 This lesson describes the problems in integrating software development with IT operations, and how DevOps came about to help solve these problems.
 The lesson also sets the stage for the AWS Developer Tools suite to solve these problems.

 This lesson introduces CI/CD concepts (continuous integration and continuous delivery).
 This will set a solid foundation to move into subsequent sections on AWS Developer Tools services.